rxritalin/Music-Assistant-Lovelace-UI/README.md

 This is pulled straight from my Raw Configuration Editor, so you should be able to create a new dashboard, and then just paste this into the Raw Config Editor on your end.
 There are a few other bits you will need, and obviously some things you need to change to fit your setup.

 For strarters, you need to edit the local address IP of your Music Assistant.
 In the Music-Assistant-Lovelace-UI.yaml file do a search for "192.168.86.6:8095" and edit it accordly.
+Note that since this is a local IP this will not work if the page is viewed via Nuba Case, or other custom HTTPS domain available on your WAN.
+This is done for simplisity and security.
+If you want to go down the rabbit hole of opening this up securly to the outside world, I leave that up to you.

 Also make sure that Music Assistant webserver is enabled, or you will not be able to view any of its pages in the iFrames.
 To do this open up Music Assistant and go to settings.
 Choose the icon for Core in the top right and then choose Web Server(frontend and API) from the list.